Copyright for Teaching

 You can also search in these collections for images that are either in the public domain or have a permissive license that allows them to be used and shared.
 Another option is to use Google’s Advanced Search to look for images by usage rights.

-Can I scan in an image, chart, or a figure from a print book and use it in my lecture?
+Can I scan in an image, chart, or a figure from a print book?

 Yes.
 MacEwan Fair Dealing Guidelines permit the scanning or copying as a class handout of an “artistic work” (including a painting, print, photograph, diagram, drawing, map, chart, and plan) for teaching purposes in the online or physical classroom.
 Be sure to cite the image and the creator (if information is available to do so).

-Can I show a Netflix show in my class?
+Can I show a Netflix, Crave, Amazon Prime, or Disney+ show in my class?

 Maybe.
 Some Netflix documentaries are available for educational screening.
 The titles that are available for educational screening will display a “Grant of Permission” or an “Educational Screenings Permission (ESP)” on the details page.
 Visit Netflix for Educational screening of documentaries to learn more.